Timah Whiskey To ReissJaden Wine: Best Malaysian Wines And Spirits

 For instance, take the ones made by Malaysian company Tropical Wine Sdn Bhd.
 Their Musang King durians are typically sourced from orchards of the ‘durian country’ Bentong and Raub in the state of Pahang.
 Their first and one of the best-selling products includes Dorian-Inside.

 Another reputed brand is The Durian Whisky, which was established in 2016.
-Their liqueur is priced at USD 118 (approximately 530 RM).
+Their liqueur is priced at USD 118 (approximately S157).

 Tuak